-- 1. AQAL = Air Quality Assessment Level, which may be an air quality objective, EU limit or target value, or an Environment Agency 'Environmental Assessment Level (EAL)'. - 2.
-Descriptors for individual receptors only; the overall significance is determined using professional judgement (see Chapter 7).
-For example, a 'moderate' adverse impact at one receptor may not mean that the overall impact is significant.
-Other factors need to be considered. - 3.
+- 1. AQAL = Air Quality Assessment Level, which may be an air quality objective, EU limit or target value, or an Environment Agency 'Environmental Assessment Level (EAL)'. - The Table is intended to be used by rounding the change in percentage pollutant concentration to whole numbers, which then makes it clearer which cell the impact falls within.
+The user is encouraged to treat the numbers with recognition of their likely accuracy and not assume a false level of precision.
+Changes of 0%, i.e. less than 0.5% will be described as Negligible.
+The Table is only designed to be used with appual mean concentrations. - 3.
+The Table is only designed to be used with annual mean concentrations. - Descriptors for individual receptors only; the overall significance is determined using professional judgement (see Chapter 7).
+For example, a 'moderate' adverse impact at one receptor may not mean that the overall impact has a significant effect.
+Other factors need to be considered. - 5.
+When defining the concentration as a percentage of the AQAL, use the 'without scheme' concentration where there is a decrease in pollutant concentration and the 'with scheme;' concentration for an increase. - 6.
 The total concentration categories reflect the degree of potential harm by reference to the AQAL value.
 At exposure less than 75% of this value, i.e. well below, the degree of harm is likely to be small.
 As the exposure approaches and exceeds the AQAL, the degree of harm increases.
-This change naturally becomes more important when the result is an exposure that is approximately equal to, or greater than the AQAL. - 4.
+This change naturally becomes more important when the result is an exposure that is approximately equal to, or greater than the AQAL. - 7.
 It is unwise to ascribe too much accuracy to incremental changes or background concentrations, and this is especially important when total concentrations are close to the AQAL.
 For a given year in the future, it is impossible to define the new total concentration without recognising the inherent uncertainty, which is why there is a category that has a range around the AQAL, rather than being exactly equal to it.